jontore/scala-talk/slides/talk.md

 A whole program composed by pure functions and immutable data structures.

 Note:
-- And this becomes extremly powerful when dealing with concurrency.
+- And this becomes extremely powerful when dealing with concurrency.

 ## Is it useful??